Kostant relation in filtered randomized benchmarking for passive bosonic devices: Introduction

 \section{Introduction}

 Characterizing passive bosonic devices is an important step in the development of a continuous-variable quantum computer~\cite{Masada2015,Takeda2017,Yonezu2023,Fukui2022}.
-A recent extension of the randomised benchmarking scheme~\cite{Emerson2005,Magesan2011,Knill2008,AmaroAlcal2024,Jafarzadeh2020,helsen2022}, one of the most successful methods for characterising finite-dimensional quantum gates, extends the framework to bosonic passive devices~\cite{mirko2025,wilkens2024}.
+A recent extension of the randomized benchmarking scheme~\cite{Emerson2005,Magesan2011,Knill2008,AmaroAlcal2024,Jafarzadeh2020,helsen2022}, one of the most successful methods for characterizing finite-dimensional quantum gates, brings this framework to bosonic passive devices~\cite{mirko2025,wilkens2024}.
 This scheme estimates a fidelity-like figure of merit of the noise associated with such devices.
-It inherits many of the desirable features of standard randomised benchmarking, including robustness to state preparation and measurement (SPAM) errors and a well-developed theoretical foundation.
+It inherits many desirable features of standard randomized benchmarking.
+These include robustness to \gls{spam} errors and a sound theoretical foundation.

-However, the original proposal suffers from two important drawbacks.
-First, it requires the evaluation of matrix permanents, which are computationally hard to calculate~\cite{Valiant1979,Brgisser2000}.
-Moreover, the required permanents must be determined on a case-by-case basis due to their dependence on complicated decompositions involving Clebsch–Gordan coefficients.
-Second, the experimental design is challenging for most laboratories, as it requires the preparation of Fock states and the use of photon-number-resolving detectors.
+However, the original proposal suffers from two drawbacks.
+First, it requires evaluating matrix permanents, which are computationally hard to compute~\cite{Valiant1979,Buergisser2000b}.
+The required permanents must be determined on a case-by-case basis because they depend on complex decompositions involving \gls{cg} coefficients.
+Second, the experimental design is challenging for most laboratories, as it requires preparing Fock states and using photon-number-resolving detectors.

-In this work, we build upon the existing randomized benchmarking framework for bosonic devices~\cite{mirko2025} by addressing both practical and computational limitations.
-We propose an improved protocol that maintains the simplicity of the original method. \fxnote*{R1C3}{Our method eliminates the need for photon-number-resolving or homodyne detection and removes the dependence on permanents and Clebsch–Gordan coefficients in the data analysis.
-Moreover, the filter expression can be known beforehand (it does not depend on the initial state or measurement used), greatly simplifying the characterization scheme.}
+In this work, we build upon the existing randomized benchmarking framework for bosonic devices~\cite{mirko2025} and address both practical and computational limitations.
+We propose an improved protocol that keeps the original method's simplicity.
+Our method eliminates the need for photon-number-resolving or homodyne detection and removes dependence on permanents and \gls{cg} coefficients.
+The filter expression can also be known in advance, as it does not depend on the initial state or measurement.
+This greatly simplifies the characterization scheme.